bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What does async and defer refer in script tag?
+<h3>Q. What does async and defer refer in script tag?</h3>

 **1. Async:**

 Downloads the script file during HTML parsing and will pause the HTML parser to execute it when it has finished downloading.

 **Example:**